Shop Subscribe

 Traditional field day activities like relay races and balloon toss can be modified so that students with disabilities can participate by practicing the necessary skills.
 They can still experience success and learn by completing a task without having to compete with others.
 Backward chaining, which initially involves the student participating at the end of the task or activity versus completing a series of complex steps, can reduce frustration and promote feelings of success.

 Mix some of the active games in with time for sensory exploration and creativity.
-One great way to inject some creativity is to have students decorate their participation award or a field day t-shirt to take home as a memory of their successful field day.
+One great way to inject some creativity is to have students decorate their participation award or a field day t-shirt.
+Then they can take it home as a memory of their successful field day.

 Consider Some Indoor Activities